 Rob holds a B.S.E.E degree from the University of Illinois.

-An expert at transforming businesses through technology and advanced analytics, Dr. Deepti Jaggi, is the President and CMO of Clinakos Inc., a company at the forefront of applying AI to healthcare and life sciences.
-Deepti has helped transform Clinakos from an up and coming startup to a successful, revenue generating company serving some of the top pharmaceutical companies.
-She is also a Consultant to TPG Capital.
-Her prior work experience includes over a decade working at premier organizations including Johnson & Johnson, Genentech, Oracle Corporation and NIH.
+An expert at transforming businesses through technology and advanced analytics, Deepti’s experience includes serving as President and Chief Marketing Officer of Clinakos Inc., a Silicon Valley company at the forefront of applying artificial intelligence and digital technologies to healthcare and life sciences.
+Deepti helped transform Clinakos from an up and coming startup to a successful, revenue generating company.
+She has also served as an advisor to multiple venture capital and private equity firms including as a consultant to TPG Capital.
+Her prior work experience includes more than a decade of increasing responsibilities at Johnson & Johnson, Genentech, Kaiser Permanente, and Oracle Corporation through which she worked at National Institutes of Health.

 Deepti has served on the board of Tech CU since January 2020.
 She also currently serves as a Co-Chair of Stanford Women on Boards, where she has been serving as an Advisory Board member for the last seven years.
 In the past she has also served on the boards of both non-profit and private companies.